grobian/carbon-c-relay/carbon-c-relay.md

   The `forward` and `file` clusters simply send everything they receive to the defined members (host addresses or files).
-When a cluster has multiple members, all incoming metrics are sent to /all/ members, basically duplicating the input metric stream over all members.
+When a cluster has multiple members, all incoming metrics are sent to *all* members, basically duplicating the input metric stream over all members.

 * `any_of` cluster

-  The `any_of` cluster is a small variant of the `forward` cluster, but instead of sending the input metrics to all defined members, it sends each incoming metric to only one of defined members.
+  The `any_of` cluster is a small variant of the `forward` cluster, but instead of sending the input metrics to all defined members, it sends each incoming metric to only one of the defined members.
 The purpose of this is a load-balanced scenario where any of the members can receive any metric.
 As `any_of` suggests, when any of the members become unreachable, the remaining available members will immediately receive